-URBAN STRATEGIES: INFILL, LAND USE AND TRANSPORTATION, MIXED-USE
+URBAN STRATEGIES: INFILL, MIXED-USE, LAND USE AND TRANSPORTATION, SMALL AREA STUDIESMIXED-USE

-- GOAL FLU2 URBAN STRATEGIES.
-Orange County will encourage urban strategies such as infill development, coordinated land use and transportation planning, and mixed-use development, which promote efficient use of infrastructure, compact development and an urban experience with a range of choices and living options. - OBJ FLU2.1 INFILL.
+URBAN STRATEGIES.
+Orange County will encourage urban strategies such as, but not limited to, infill development, coordinated land use and transportation planning, and mixed-use development, which promote efficient use of infrastructure, compact development and an urban experience with a range of choices and living options.

+INFILL.
 Orange County shall promote and encourage infill development through incentives identified in the Land Development Code for relatively small vacant and underutilized parcels within the County's established core areas in the Urban Service Area.
 (Obj.
 3.3-r)